 If you’re concerned about lectins in your diet, it’s a good idea to eat a balanced and varied diet that includes a mix of different foods.
 This can help ensure that you’re not relying too heavily on lectin-rich foods and that you’re getting a wide range of nutrients.

-See also How to cook chickpeas from dry
+See also How long to cook a while chicken

 In conclusion, while lectins can be harmful when consumed in excess or in certain individuals, they are not inherently bad for everyone.
 By cooking and preparing your foods properly, you can minimize their negative effects and still enjoy the many benefits that a varied diet can provide.